-In addition to the medical services we provide at Central Florida Detox, we also give our clients the support and encouragement they need to get through this difficult stage in recovery.
+In addition to the medical services we provide at Central Florida Detox, we also give clients the support and encouragement they need to get through this difficult stage in recovery.
 With greater mental clarity and renewed physical energy, our clients are ready to advance to the next stage of treatment at one of our residential facilities.

 What sets ARS recovery programs apart from most conventional rehab programs?
-Our patient-centered treatment plans are truly tailored to each client.
+Our client-centered treatment plans are truly tailored to each client.
 Treatment planning is a crucial step in the recovery process.
-At the admission stage, our clients undergo thorough, comprehensive neuropsychological evaluation to identify their physical, emotional, and psychosocial needs.
+At the admission stage, clients undergo thorough, comprehensive neuropsychological evaluation to identify their physical, emotional and psychosocial needs.
 We use the information gathered in this assessment to develop an approach to treatment that reflects the individual’s medical, psychological, and psychosocial status.
 To gauge the effectiveness of treatment, we regularly review and re-evaluate the client’s progress.

 As part of treatment planning, our multidisciplinary staff identifies the appropriate level of care for the client and decides which therapies will create the best outcomes.
 Whether the client requires help for alcohol abuse, drug addiction, an eating disorder, or a co-occurring mental illness, we are fully equipped to provide a personalized plan for recovery.